torchfl-org/torchfl/README.rst

-A Python library for rapid prototyping, experimenting, and logging of federated learning using state-of-the-art models and datasets.
+A Python library for rapid prototyping and experimentation of federated learning using state-of-the-art models and datasets.
 Built using PyTorch and PyTorch Lightning.

 * Free software: GNU General Public License v3